Questions and Answers on ModWood

 Yes, ModWood products are highly protected against UV radiation.

-Please note however UV stabilisation is of the plastic component of the product only and does not have a great affect on the fading characteristics, see above.
+Please note however UV stabilisation is of the plastic component of the product only and does not have a great effect on the fading characteristics.
+For information on fading see above.

 How does ModWood compare with timber in terms of surface temperature?

-Tests have shown ModWood has a similar surface temperature to timber of similar colours and finishes.
+Tests have shown ModWood Natural Grain Collection has a similar surface temperature to timber of similar colours and finishes.

 Refer to Technical on our website for more details.